 - Don't let your child share towels and flannels.

 - Don't let your child help to prepare food for others.

-- Your child should stay off school, nursery, etc, until at least 48 hours after the last episode of diarrhoea or being sick (vomiting).
+- Your child should stay off school or nursery for at least 48 hours after the last episode of diarrhoea or being sick.
 They should also avoid contact with other children where possible during this time.